 4.10.2.
-Registering Red Hat Enterprise Linux Clients with RHUI section contains information about using Red Hat update infrastructure (RHUI) to register traditional and Salt clients running Red Hat Enterprise Linux operating systems.
+Registering Red Hat Enterprise Linux Clients with RHUI

+If you are running Red Hat Enterprise Linux clients directly, rather than using SUSE Linux Enterprise Server with Expanded Support, you need to use Red Hat sources to retrieve and update packages.
+This section contains information about using Red Hat update infrastructure (RHUI) to register traditional and Salt clients running Red Hat Enterprise Linux operating systems.
 If you are running your clients in a public cloud, such as Amazon EC2, use this method.